umich-its-networking/git-training-pub/ex-merge-conflict.md

 You can use the repository from the [Git Basics]({{ "ex-git-basics" | relative_url }}) exercise (or configure repositories on GitLab and locally as described in the first steps of that exercise).

-Or you can create a new, empty resposity.
+Or you can create a new, empty repository.

 ```terminal
 $ mkdir ex-merge-conflict